for Veterans and the Public

 - Because of the possibility of serious side effects from AZT, this combination is not generally recommended for treatment of HIV; if you are taking AZT + lamivudine (eg, Combivir), talk with your clinician about changing to a different medication

 - No food restrictions, can take with or without food

-- Persons with kidney problems may need an adjustment to their doses of the component drugs, and have to take them separately, not as a single pill
+- Persons with kidney problems may need an adjustment to their doses of the component drugs, so may not be able to take this combination pill

 - Nausea; stomach discomfort; headache